jinyeom/kubeflow-tfjob-notes/README.md

 ks apply ${ENV} -c decompress-data-job
 ```

-The tutorial also includes a step where a job for creating `TFRecords`, which is fortunate for us, since we're also going to be using the
+The tutorial also includes a step where a job for creating `TFRecords`.
+Fortunately for us, we're going to be using the same format.
-same format.
 Let's keep this in mind.
 This is done as follows,

 ```
 OBJ_DETECTION_IMAGE="lcastell/pets_object_detection"